 The Anti-Bullying Alliance (ABA) is a unique

 coalition of organisations and individuals, who work together to stop bullying and create safer environments in which children and young people can live, grow, play and learn.
-ABA is hosted by the National Children's Bureau.
+ABA is hosted by the National Children's Bureau and is part of the NCB Education and Equalities Team.

 We welcome membership from any organisation or individual that supports this vision.
 ABA also supports a free network of thousands of schools and colleges.
 The ABA has three main areas of work: